National Pension Scheme (NPS): Benefits and Drawbacks (Series-2)

 The Drawbacks of Investing in National Pension Scheme (NPS):

 Limited Exposure to Equities: It is observed that equity market offers better return over a longer period of time which is generally higher as compared to other fixed return instruments.
-Fund Allocation to Equities has been restricted to maximum of 50% of your investment.
+Fund Allocation to Equities has been restricted to maximum of 75% of your investment (Under Life Cycle Fund).
 This may not be an big issue with short term investors but for young individuals in their 20’s-30’s this means potential loss of opportunity to accumulate more wealth through maximum exposure to Equity Market.
+The contribution under the Life Cycle Fund (LC-75) to the Equity class will gradually reduce post the Subscriber attains 35 years of age.

 Restriction on Withdrawal: One of the major drawbacks considered by many is the restriction imposed on withdrawal of your contribution.
-Only 25% of the total investment may be withdrawn at any point also discourages many to invest in the scheme.
+Only 25% of the total investment may be withdrawn at any point after completion of 10 years active subscription also discourages many to invest in the scheme.
 Moreover, if the entire investment is withdrawn before the age of 60, then 80% of the fund is to be used up buying an annuity plan which makes it unviable plan for many individuals.

-Portion of Withdrawal and Annuity Payout Taxable: Although 40% of the withdrawal is exempted from tax, but rest of the amount is taxable as per the Income Tax Act.
-Even the fund used to purchase an annuity carries a deferred tax liability on the same, meaning, that tax will be applicable on the Annuity payout received by an individual.
+Annuity Payout Taxable: Although 60% of the withdrawal is exempted from tax, but the annuity is taxable as per the Income Tax Act.
+As the fund used to purchase an annuity carries a deferred tax liability on the same, meaning, that tax will be applicable on the Annuity payout received by an individual.

 Low Returns on Annuity Plans: Minimum of 40% of the maturity amount needs to be vested in Annuity Plans which will provide you with monthly pension.
 However, the Annuity plans offer very poor returns on investment and are not at all tax efficient.
-Thus, one ends up with very poor returns on the investment.
+Thus, one ends up with poor returns on the vested amount.

-Better Alternatives Available: Mutual Funds are offering better Retirement plans as compared to NPS which promises better returns, tax efficiency and flexibility making them lucrative alternative for investment.
+Better Alternatives Available: Mutual Funds are offering better Retirement benefit as compared to NPS with regard to better returns, tax efficiency and flexibility making them lucrative alternative for investment.
 Individuals may explore those options before investing in NPS.

 Should One Invest in National Pension Scheme (NPS)